elmarmertens/CCMMshadowrateVAR-code/README.md

 To produce quasi-real estiamtes
 - `goVAR.m` for the standard linear VAR
-- `goVARsimpleshadowrate.m` for the simple shadow-rate VAR (as described in the paper)
+- `goVARshadowrate.m` for the simple shadow-rate VAR (as described in the paper)
-- `goVARhybridshadowrate.m` for the hybrid shadow-rate VAR (as described in the paper)
+- `goVARshadowrateBlockHybrid.m` for the hybrid shadow-rate VAR (as described in the paper)

 ## Other
-- `doVARsimpelshadowrate.m` and `doVARhyridshadowrate.m` provide estimates for a single data sample, with and without imposing the ELB onto the missing-data problem of the shadow-rate sample and producing comparison figures as shown in paper and supplementary appendix
+- `doVARshadowrateMissingData.m` and `doVARshadowrateBlockHybridMissingData.m` provide estimates (from simple and hybrid shadow-rate VARs) for a single data sample, with and without imposing the ELB onto the missing-data problem of the shadow-rate sample and producing comparison figures as shown in paper and supplementary appendix
-- `oosEvaluationTables.m` produces forecast comparison tables based on output stored by the `goVAR*shadowrate.m` scripts
+- `oosEvaluationTables2023.m` produces forecast comparison tables based on output stored by the `goVAR*shadowrate.m` scripts
 - `showQRTshadow2023.m` produces figures of shadow-rate estimates (full-sample and quasi-real-time) based on output stored by the `goVAR*shadowrate.m` scripts
 - `showPAIchanges.m` produces comparison figures of VAR transition coefficients
+- `doGIRFlinear.m`, `doGIRFshadowrate.m`, and `doGIRFshadowrateBlockHybrid.m`, produce full-sample MCMC estimates of each model, and then perform GIRF simulations.
+These `doGIRF*.m` can also be used to merely run the MCMC procedures, and continue with the GIRF analysis at a later stage (or for additional dates) using the analogously named `generateGIRF*.m` scripts.
+To produce plots use `plotGIRF.m` (to compare hybird VAR outputs at different dates) and `plotGIRF2.m` (to compare GIRFS obtained from different models).
+The figures shown in the paper were produced with `prettyplotGIRF.m`.